vseryakov/backendjs/README.md

     - secret - new secret for the account

 - `/account/subcribe`
-  Subscribe to account events delivered via long poll over HTTP, the client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or makes a connection to my account the event about it will be sent to this open connection.
+  Subscribe to account events delivered via HTTP Long Poll, the client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or makes a connection to my account the event about it will be sent to this open connection.
 This is not a persistent queue so if not listening events will be just ignored, only events published since the connection will be delivered.